 This picture made the startup company Micreon a crowd-puller at the “Laser” trade fair.

-Several times a day we receive welcome requests for the publication of specialist articles.
-The conditions are usually specified.
-Images are always a condition.
+Several times a day we receive welcome requests for the publication of technical papers.
+The conditions regarding scope and deadline are usually specified.
+However, pictures are always a condition.
 No picture, no article.

 For press offices and PR agencies there should be no question as to whether a suitable picture will also be supplied with the text.
 Of course, no topic, should be the answer.
 The demand of the media is high.
 In the practice of PR, the hurdles for the two formats seem to be however different.
 A press release is commissioned and written faster and easier than a press photo.
 Both could happen at the same time.
 While the copywriter composes the press release, the photographer sets about creating a motif.
 Text and image are simultaneously coordinated internally, released and published together.